aaronboult/maze-solver/README.md

 # maze-solver
 A maze solver written in go implementing Dijkstra's algorithm.
+The mazes provided must be .png files.

 Compile with `go build` in the MazeSolver/ directory